Social Media Advertising: Snapchat vs. TikTok

 The largest Snapchat age demographic is 18- to 24-year-olds.
 This age group makes up 37% of Snapchat users, and 25- to 34-year-olds make up about 26% of Snapchatters.
 Around 12% of users are aged 35 to 54, and only 2% are over 55. (info.sle.ac.uk)

-TikTok’s generation Z penetration is highest in America.
+TikTok’s Generation Z penetration is the highest in America.
 47.4% of their active users are between 10 and 29.
-However, American adults using TikTok grew 5.5 times in the last 18 months, with a 2:1 female to male gender ratio.
+However, American adults using TikTok grew 5.5 times in the last 18 months, with a 2:1 female-to-male gender ratio.
 (Backlino.com)

 How Snapchat and TikTok are Different

 Snapchat is an app used for sending text, video, and photo messages that can only be opened for a short period.
 Snapchat features filters and graphic overlays for images and videos.
 The “Discovery” section is used by brands, celebrities, and influencers for advertising content.
 Snapchat can be more informal since it is often one-on-one messages filmed as brief selfie videos.

 Meanwhile, TikTok is an entertainment platform, and the posts are primarily public ones.
 Video content is one second to sixty seconds and ranges from funny audio clips put to video, educational, informational, or confessional styles where personal thoughts are shared.
 TikTok videos are often more produced, or at least more staged.
 Because of the produced nature of the content, trends start to develop from others using similar video or audio clips.

 These differences are essential to understand, but it is also important to remember that advertising on these channels will always be different from posting organically.
 If you are looking to build a following, you need to post organically and follow the trends of the platform you are on.
 If you are looking to advertise, you need to match the user experience and target your messaging toward users.